 <TAB3>

 Most types of metonymy patterns are bidirectional, so the majority of the terms in Table 3 can appear as both sources and targets.
-For example, we observe action for product if we start with the verb vyrobi-t ‘produce’ and add the suffix -ek to yield the noun výrob-ek ‘product’.
-In the opposite direction, we observe product for action if we start with the noun kousek ‘piece’ and add the suffix -ova-t to yield the verb kousk-ova-t ‘break into pieces’.
-In the data on suffixal metonymy in Russian, Czech, and Norwegian the metonymy pattern product for agent is unidirectional, as observed in Czech soch-a ‘sculpture’ suffixed with -ař to yield soch-ař ‘sculptor’ (Janda 2011: 385).
-However, the opposite pattern of agent for product is well-attested in lexical metonymy, as we see in examples like I have a whole shelf of Shakespeare, where the author is used to reference his works.
+For example, we observe action for product if we start with the verb vyrobi-t ‘produce’ and add the suffix -ek to obtain the noun výrob-ek ‘product’.
+In the opposite direction, we observe product for action if we start with the noun kousek ‘piece’ and add the suffix -ova-t to obtain the verb kousk-ova-t ‘break into pieces’.
+In the data on suffixal metonymy in Russian, Czech and Norwegian, the metonymy pattern product for agent is unidirectional, as observed in Czech soch-a ‘sculpture’ suffixed with -ař to yield soch-ař ‘sculptor’ (Janda 2011, 385).
+However, the opposite pattern of agent for product is well attested in lexical metonymy, as we see in examples such as I have a whole shelf of Shakespeare, where the author is used to reference his works.

-Table 4, which gives an overview of the sixteen most common and productive suffixes that derive Czech nouns, is extracted from a database of over 560 metonymy patterns found in Czech derivation (Janda 2011).
+Table 4, which gives an overview of the 16 most common and productive suffixes that derive Czech nouns, is extracted from a database of over 560 metonymy patterns found in Czech derivation (Janda 2011).
 The larger database details complex metonymy patterns also for suffixes that derive verbs and adjectives.
-The examples in Tables 4 and 5 are illustrations of common productive patterns, each of which is associated with the derivation of numerous words, both ones that are well-established in the lexicon, and potential words that native speakers can create as needed.
-All of the suffixes in Table 4 are polysemous, with associations to five or more source for target metonymy patterns; two of the suffixes, -in-a and -ník are associated with sixteen metonymy patterns each.
+The examples in Tables 4 and 5 are illustrations of common, productive patterns, each one of which is associated with the derivation of numerous words – both words that are well established in the lexicon and potential words that native speakers can create as needed.
+All the suffixes in Table 4 are polysemous, having associations to five or more source for target metonymy patterns; two of the suffixes, -in-a and -ník, are associated with 16 metonymy patterns each.

 <TAB4>

 Sixteen suffixes are presented in the first column of Table 4.
-Some of the suffixes contain a hyphen because they also contain an inflectional suffix that indicates the declension type that the resulting noun belongs to.
-For example, in -enk-a the final -a is the nominative singular suffix indicating that the noun follows a declension paradigm of feminine nouns.
+Some of them have a hyphen because they contain an inflectional suffix that indicates the declension type that the resulting noun belongs to.
+For example, the final -a in -enk-a is the nominative singular suffix that indicates that the noun follows a declension paradigm of feminine nouns.
 The lack of an inflectional suffix indicates a masculine declension paradigm.
 There are numerous morphophonemic alternations in Czech that can be ignored in this analysis, since they are automatic alternations.
-Some suffixes are listed in two versions, such as -ař/-ář, with either a short a or a long á, reflecting vowel length alternations.
-There are also alternations of the vowel e with its absence (cf. the example of kousek ‘piece’ kousk-ova-t ‘break into pieces’ above) and consonant alternations such as in mysli-t ‘think’, myšl-enk-a ‘idea’ in Table 4.
-Because the suffixes in Table 4 produce nouns, morphemes that signal other parts of speech are usually truncated in derivation, as in žebra-t ‘beg’ v., žebr-ák ‘beggar’ (where -at signals a verb) and blb-ý ‘stupid’ adj., blb-ec ‘fool’ (where -ý signals an adjective).
+Some suffixes are listed in two versions, such as -ař/-ář, with either a short a or a long á; this reflects vowel length alternations.
+There are also alternations between the vowel e and its absence – compare the earlier example of kousek ‘piece’, kousk-ova-t ‘break into pieces’ – and consonant alternations such as in mysli-t ‘think’, myšl-enk-a ‘idea’ in Table 4.
+Because the suffixes in Table 4 produce nouns, morphemes that signal other parts of speech are usually truncated in derivation, as in žebra-t ‘beg’ vs žebr-ák ‘beggar’ (where -at signals a verb) and blb-ý ‘stupid’ (adjective), blb-ec ‘fool’ (where -ý signals an adjective).